-Cost of clinic services were \$744,053, compared to \$256,422 during Q1 2020.
+Cost of clinic services were \$831,594, compared to \$21,557 during Q2 2020.
 These costs represent physician and clinic support staff expenses that are required to operate the clinics and provide patient consulting services.
+The costs also include Company laboratory testing services with the acquisition of Kai on October 5, 2020.
 The Company continues to monitor and improve its operational controls to align labor cost with direct patient consultations.
 The Company employs a diverse mix of physicians and practitioners.